-It feels like we just decorated for Christmas, doesn’t it?
-And here we are gearing up for Valentine’s Day.
+It’s hard to believe it’s almost Valentine’s Day already, isn’t it?
 Even though Christmas is my biggest decorating holiday, I still like to have a few decorations here and there for other holidays like Valentine’s Day.
 And one of the easiest ways to do that is to decorate the wreath on my front door!

 Hanging a festive wreath on your door is an easy way to add holiday cheer no matter what the holiday or occasion is.
 In need of some decor but don’t feel like decorating the whole house?
 Just add a wreath!

 To make this DIY Valentine’s Day burlap wreath, I created a printable heart template that I’m sharing with you today.
 It has 4 different sized hearts (2 of each size) that you can use to make your wreath or whatever other Valentine’s Day crafts you’ve got in the works!
-Click here to download the free heart template!
+Download the free heart template below

 Though you’d never know it, this DIY Valentine’s Day burlap wreath is the exact same wreath I use all year long.
 It’s an interchangeable wreath, so I just swap out the accessories every holiday, and nobody has the slightest clue that I have the same wreath hanging on my door all year long.
 You can see some of the other versions below.

 Interchangeable wreaths save a lot of money and storage space.
 I mean, just think how much space it would take to store a year’s worth of wreaths.
 Plus the amount of money you’d have to spend on each wreath form.
 This way the only thing you need to worry about is the little accessories you add to the wreath every season.
 I am all about interchangeable decor!